hyundai-robotics/doc-hi6-open-api/0-intro/3-sample-code/2-python.md

 Therefore, when developing actual applications, please write your code in an asynchronous manner.
-- Please note that the python script example written in the Hi6 Open API description is written synchronously for easy understanding.
+- Please note that the python script example written in the ${cont_model} Open API description is written synchronously for easy understanding.

 <br>